danieleavitabile/arxiv-submission-walkthrough/README.md

 * Create an empty `arxiv/` folder, at the same level as `Manuscript`.
 You will now start transferring files to this new folder: the main idea is to prepare a standalone folder that arXiv will compile, and recreate a pdf of your manuscript.
-    There are some specific steps for arXiv submissions, tho
+    There are some specific steps for arXiv submissions, though.

 * Copy the manuscript source file (`.tex`) to the `arxiv/` folder.
 The main file must be at the top level of this folder (you can not put it in a subfolder).